dymmond/asyncz/docs/en/docs/dashboard/dashboard.md

 - executor filtering
 - trigger filtering
 - sorting by name, trigger, state, or next run time
+- row-level edit links for supported scheduler-owned task fields

 Active filters are preserved across:

 - HTMX auto-refreshes
 - row actions
 - bulk actions

+## Task edits

+The task edit page delegates validation and persistence to `scheduler.update_task(...)`.
+It supports the same operational metadata exposed by the `asyncz update` command:

+- task name
+- callable reference
+- positional arguments as JSON
+- keyword arguments as JSON
+- executor alias
+- coalesce behavior
+- maximum concurrent instances
+- misfire grace time, including clearing the value

+Posting the edit form with `intent=preview` validates the proposed update and renders a before/after diff without mutating the task.
+Posting with `intent=apply` applies the update through the scheduler and records a `task.update` audit event with the changed fields.

 ## Dashboard "run now" semantics